dullroar/ten-steps-to-linux-survival/Step10.md

 ...and so on...
 ```

-The `locate` command, if installed, is basically a database of all of the
+The `locate` command, if installed, is basically a database of all of the file names on the system
-file names on the system (collected periodically - not in real time).
-You are
+(collected periodically - not in real time).
+You are simply searching the database for a pattern.
-simply searching the database for a pattern.
-It is a quicker way to look
-than `find / -name \*pattern*\`.
+It is a quicker way to look than `find / -name \*pattern*\`.

 One final note on which thing gets executed.
-Unlike in Windows, UNIX
-environments do not consider the local directory (the current directory
+Unlike in Windows, "UNIX" environments do not consider
-you are sitting at the command prompt, i.e., what
+the local directory (the current directory you are sitting at the command prompt, i.e., what
-[`pwd`](http://linux.die.net/man/1/pwd)\drcmd{pwd} shows) as part of the path unless
+[`pwd`](http://linux.die.net/man/1/pwd)\drcmd{pwd} shows) as part of the path unless `.` is
-`.` is explicitly listed in `$PATH`.
+explicitly listed in `$PATH` (and that is typically a bad idea).
 This is for security purposes.
-So it
+So
-can be a bit unnerving to try and execute `foo` in the current directory
+it can be a bit unnerving to try and execute `foo` in the current directory and get:
-and get:

 \drcap{Command not found - but it's right there!}
 ```bash